 Are you are a student interested in getting more involved in the campaign and promoting ethical banking to others?

-We are looking for ambassadors to help promote the campaign.
 Some things you could get involved in include:

 Free for everyone to use